tshepang/blog/content/I Am Legend.md

 electrifying performance.
 Will Smith, on the other hand, shows a great lack of acting skills, and is even embarrassing at times.
 He is, however, interesting enough to lead the story well.

-The movie was a great first-time experience, but the revisits were lesser by far.